cagov/ui-claim-tracker/README.md

-# ui-claim-tracker
+# Claim Status Tracker

-This repo contains the claim status app for Californians to better understand their overall claim status and how it relates to weekly certification
+This repo contains the Claim Status Tracker app, which helps Californians better understand what’s happening with their unemployment claim and benefits.

-## Running the Application
+## Run the application

 **Prerequisites:**